Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Oe
 ```

 The oersted, a CGS unit of magnetic H-field strength, defined as 1000 A / (4π × m).

-Dimension: 𝐈 𝐋^-1.

-See also: `Unitful.A`, `Unitful.m`

 ### Inductance